Loyola University > Office for Equity and Compliance > Policy & Procedure > Resolution Procedures > Grievance Process > Grievance Process Hearings

 Concluding the Hearing

-Before concluding the hearing, each complainant will be provided no more than 10 minutes to present an optional closing statement.
+Before concluding the hearing, each complainant may present an optional closing statement.
 Thereafter, each respondent will have the same opportunity.
 Following the respondent’s closing statement, the hearing adjourns.
 The hearing administrator(s) deliberate in private following the conclusion of the hearing before making a finding as to responsibility for each alleged policy violation.

 Following the conclusion of the hearing and after any sanctions are determined (if applicable), the hearing chairperson issues a written determination, which is communicated by the EDEC to both parties simultaneously and in writing (and presumptively received upon delivery).
 The written determination: